Fidelis-Farm-Technologies/shadowmeter/README.md

 # docker-compose up -d
 ```

 NOTE: All variable file are mapped to ./var in the local direction.
-This includes directories for spooling transient files and Grafana.
+This includes directories for spooling transient files, QuestDB, and Grafana.

 ## Exploring the Database
 The [QuestDB Web Console](https://questdb.io/docs/web-console/) makes it easy to explore and chart queries using SQL.
 All flow records are inserted in the flow table.
 To connect to to the QuestDB Web Console, first set the following environment variable in the docker-compose.yml: